mitchhenderson/mitchhenderson.org/content/post/Tidy-Catapult-10Hz-Export.md

 ## Step 2

-Export the files from Openfield and save them in a folder with an appropriate name **that has 2 parts to it separated by a blank space**.
+Export the files from Openfield **without changing their filename** and save them in a folder with an appropriate name **that has 2 parts to it separated by a blank space**.
 A good example is "Round 1" or "vs Bulldogs" or "Week 2" (these are the examples I've used in the code below).

 The name is important as the code is looking for a 2-part name to become a column in the final output.

 ## Step 3